DucSkii/social-media-app/README.md

+**Social Media React App**

+This project was fully deployed using firebase, the backend database was also stored using firebase, You can find a link to the deployed website here: https://social-media-69506.web.app/

 The goal of this project was to create a social-media app and have it be fully deployed with real-time updates.

 Following my first project, the eCommerce website, I went by designing this website from the mobile-first approach.